bharatkumar31/Maddoxpay-Transaction-Analysis/README.md

-# Maddoxpay-Transaction-Analysis
+# End-to-End FinTech Transaction Analysis
 ## Objective of the Project:
-MaddoxPay is a digital financial services platform that provides payment, banking, and financial solutions across India.
-It offers services such as AEPS, money transfer, bill payments, and recharges through its extensive retailer network.
-The primary objective of this project was to analyze a transaction dataset from MaddoxPay using Python-based data analysis tools and create a visually interactive Tableau dashboard for the stakeholders.
+The primary objective of this project is to analyze a transaction dataset from an emerging FinTech Company using Python-based data analysis tools and create a visually interactive Tableau dashboard for the stakeholders.
 The analysis aimed to:
  - Understand transaction patterns and trends over time (daily, monthly, and quarterly).
  - Evaluate the performance of different payment methods.
  - Examine location-wise activity in terms of both transaction count and value.